Harvard Ophthalmology Residency Training Program

 Many of our faculty members are internationally recognized experts in subspecialty areas such as macular degeneration, inherited retinal degenerations, diabetic eye disease, ocular surface disease, glaucoma, oculoplastics, ocular genetics, pediatric ophthalmology, ocular melanoma, ocular pathology, and refractive, cataract, and corneal surgery.
 They are dedicated to education, and residents work with them in clinic and in OR.

-HMS Ophthalmology is home to the largest eye research group in the world.
+Harvard Ophthalmology is home to the largest eye research group in the world.
 Here, trainees are strongly encouraged to pursue novel scientific and clinical investigations, and their efforts often lead to first-author publications in high impact journals.
 Many residents are also invited to present at national meetings and conferences such as the Association for Research in Vision and Ophthalmology and the American Academy of Ophthalmology.

 In addition, major advances in ophthalmology care have come from our clinician scientists, including breakthrough drugs for age-related macular degeneration and the development of the Boston Keratoprosthesis, the most widely used artificial cornea in the world.

 Not content with the status quo, we continually seek to improve our residents’ overall clinical experience.
 For example, over the last several years, we have spearheaded programs that focus on developing cognitive and technical surgical skills outside of the OR.
 These innovations, ranging from a streamlined step-wise surgical curriculum to surgical simulation training to a structured surgical training facility mentored by faculty, have allowed residents to gain confidence and polish their skills in a safe environment, and have enhanced the quality of their OR experience.
 Since implementing these programs, we’ve experienced a surge in the number of surgeries performed.
-The HMS ophthalmology residency program graduating class of AY16 performed, on average, over 550 primary surgical procedures.
+The Harvard Ophthalmology residency program graduating class of AY16 performed, on average, over 550 primary surgical procedures.

 Although most of their time is spent at Mass.
-Eye and Ear, HMS Ophthalmology’s multi-affiliate structure offers residents the unique opportunity to rotate through six world-class academic institutions, including Massachusetts Eye and Ear, Boston Children’s Hospital, Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Veterans Affairs Boston Healthcare System, and Veterans Affairs Maine Healthcare System.
+Eye and Ear, Harvard Ophthalmology’s multi-affiliate structure offers residents the unique opportunity to rotate through six world-class academic institutions, including Massachusetts Eye and Ear, Boston Children’s Hospital, Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Veterans Affairs Boston Healthcare System, and Veterans Affairs Maine Healthcare System.
 Diverse patient populations give residents exposure to a wide range of pathologies and enable them to fine-tune their clinical and surgical skills while providing care in a variety of hospital settings.

 Most of the time, residents are at Mass.
 Eye and Ear, the major tertiary care center for ocular trauma in New England and the region’s only dedicated eye emergency room open 24 hours a day, seven days a week.
 Here, residents receive excellent training in the medical and surgical management of ocular trauma.
 Most of our senior residents gain additional clinical and surgical experience in an international setting during an elective rotation at Aravind Eye Hospital in India, the largest eye care hospital in the world.